MidnightBSD/mport/README.md

 `mport upgrade`

-Update a specific package (and it's dependencies)
+Update a specific package (and its dependencies)

 `mport update xorg`

 ### Installing from package file

-Example installing a vim package that is already built locally
+For example, installing a vim package that is already built locally

 `/usr/libexec/mport.install /usr/mports/Packages/amd64/All/vim-8.2.3394.mport`